getpopper/website/pm-cm/README.md

     in [this source file](../layouts/community/list.html) and are
     publicly accessible in <https://getpopper.io/community>.
   * [Goals](./big-rocks.md).
 The larger goals for our CM work.
-  * [Personas](./personas.md).
-They represent distinct points of view within our community.
   * [PM Tool][ghp].
 A Github project that contains CM-related tasks.
-    Each card (or issue) has an owner and at least big rock, persona and quarter tags.
+    Each card (or issue) has an owner, and is tagged with the big rock and quarter they correspond to.

 [ghp]: https://github.com/orgs/getpopper/projects/1